CVSS Scores vs. VPR

-Tenable uses a static Severity and a dynamic Vulnerability Priority Rating (VPR) to quantify how urgently you should remediate a vulnerability.
+Tenable uses CVSS scores and a dynamic Tenable-calculated Vulnerability Priority Rating (VPR) to quantify the risk and urgency of a vulnerability.

 Note: When you view these metrics on an analysis page organized by plugin (for example,

 For Lumin-specific information about VPR and the other Lumin metrics, see Lumin Metrics.